Mental Health & Addictions

-Qualifications and Requirements: A minimum two-year Social Work Diploma or Diploma in a related field and/or five years’ experience working in a Social Service field in a First Nation Community.
-Two or more years experience in the provision of counselling services to Anishinabek children, youth or their families with a combination of training and work experience with the Anishinabek people, communities, culture, traditions and teachings.
+Qualifications and Requirements: A minimum two-year Social Work diploma and/or five years experience working in a Social Service field in a First Nation Community.
+A minimum of two or more experience in the provision of counseling services to Anishinabek children, youth or their families with a combination of training and work experience with Anishinabek people, communities, culture, traditions and teachings.
 Candidates without the specific education qualifications and where the position does not require certified qualification to practice, but who possess an appropriate combination of experience and other academic qualifications will also be considered.

-Must have: A satisfactory Criminal Records Search; the ability to work flexible hours as determined by the Service Manager in relation to service requirements, valid Standard First Aid/CPR Certificate, a valid Class “G” Driver’s License; access to a reliable, personal vehicle; and $1,000,000 liability vehicle insurance, medical and up-to-date immunization recommended but not mandatory.
+Must have: The ability to work flexible hours, valid Standard First Aid/CPR Certificate, a valid Class “G” Driver’s License; access to a reliable, personal vehicle; and $1,000,000 liability vehicle insurance, medical and up-to-date immunization recommended but not mandatory.

 For a detailed job description please click here or contact Human Resources.

 Only those considered for an interview will be contacted.

 Dilico is committed to diversity in the workplace and encourages applications from qualified candidates.